kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 ## Goals

-1. Decouple the intent of observability from the underlying vendor-specific implementation.
-2. Provide uniform configurability for both Gateway and Mesh use cases.
-3. Account for the fact that the persona responsible for the Gateway/Mesh infrastructure can be different from the persona responsible for dictating the structure and behavior of telemetry signals.
-4. Empower platform and observability teams to enforce uniform telemetry standards across large-scale heterogeneous environments.
-5. Ensure the API is suitable for the broader ecosystem beyond specialized networking.
-6. Accommodate emerging standards and new protocols through a flexible and extensible API design.
+1. Establish a standardized model to configure provider-agnostic telemetry (metrics, access logs, and traces) for both Gateway and Mesh.
+2. Enable separation of concerns between the persona managing networking infrastructure (Platform Team) and the persona governing telemetry signals (Observability/Security Team).

 ## Non-Goals